Pelham Ridge student creates winning Fire Prevention slogan - Shelby County Reporter

 As an additional surprise Wellborn’s slogan was printed on pencils and given out so that people could be consistently reminded.

 “She was very excited.
-Ella is a naturally gifted child academically and she is also gifted in her art and she was excited to be able to provide a service,” Baxter said.
+Ella is a naturally gifted child academically, and she is also gifted in her art and she was excited to be able to provide a service,” Baxter said.
 “I also just want to highlight her class was so excited for her.
 It was just a community within the classroom because of the efforts.”

 Green beefs out the competition at cook-off